Healthy way to lose weight

 - Aim to lose around 0.5kg (1lb) per week.

-- This gradual weight loss can be achieved by eating fewer calories than you normally eat each day and being more active.
+- Gradual weight loss can be achieved by eating fewer calories than you normally eat and being more active each day.

 Why should I aim to lose 5 or 10% of my weight, this seems like a small amount?